 Abduction, Marriage, and Death

-It could potentially be interpreted as a retribution, but Castor and Pollux decided to marry two women that were promised to Idas and Lynceus.
+It could potentially be interpreted as retribution, but Castor and Pollux decided to marry two women that were promised to Idas and Lynceus.
 They were the two beautiful daughters of Leucippus and went by the name of Phoebe and Hilaeira.
 Idas and Lynceus obviously didn’t accept this, so they took arms and searched for Castor and Pollux to fight them.

 The two sets of brothers found each other and a fight broke out.
 In the battle, Castor killed Lynceus.
-His brother Idas became instantly depressed and forgot about the fight, or the brides for that matter.
+His brother Idas became instantly depressed and forgot about the fight or the brides for that matter.
 He took the dead body of Lynceus and started to create a monument for him.
 However, Castor wasn’t done.
 He intervened and tried to prevent the raising of the monument.

 Idas was furious, piercing the thigh of Castor with his own sword.
 Castor died, infuriating Pollux.
 Pollux rushed to the crime scene and killed Idas in a single fight.
-Only pollux would remain alive from the original gang that stole the cattle.
+Only Pollux would remain alive from the original gang that stole the cattle.
 As an immortal, this should come as no surprise.

 But of course, Pollux couldn’t live without his brother.
 Since his father was a god, the immortal brother asked him if he could die too to be with Castor.
 Indeed, he wanted to give up his own immortality to be with his mortal brother.

 But, Zeus offered him a different solution.
-He offered that the twins shared immortality, meaning that they would switch between the gods on mount Olympus and among the mortals in the underworld.
+He offered that the twins shared immortality, meaning that they would switch between the gods on Mount Olympus and among the mortals in the underworld.
 So according to the myth, Pollux was giving half of his immortality to Castor.

 Pollux, Castor, and the Constellation Gemini